fuse-box/fuse-box/docs/development/hmr.md

    httpServer: false,
 })
 ```
 In this configuration `port: 8080` corresponds to a socket server port, having `httpServer: false` makes it work only in `socket` mode.
-Once you page it loaded, `FuseBox API` will try to connect to `:8080` port an start listening to events.
+Once page is loaded, `FuseBox API` will try to connect to `:8080` port an start listening to events.